ryansch/docker-unifi-rpi/README.md

 - [`7.2.92` (*7.2*)](https://github.com/ryansch/docker-unifi-rpi/blob/main/7.2)

 ## Versions
-⚠️  This project is beginning a transition from MongoDB 2.4 to 3.6.
-Direct upgrades are not ypossible! ⚠️
+⚠️  This project is transitioning from MongoDB 2.4 to 3.6.
+Direct upgrades are not possible! ⚠️

 I've added a check in the entrypoint that will prevent the Network Application (controller) from starting if the database files are from mongo 2.4 and need to be upgraded.
 This will allow you to rollback to the container version you were using without issue.
 You can then schedule the upgrade when it's convenient.